 It comes equipped with security features that one would expect the royal family to enjoy.
 Armoured bodywork and glass protect the occupants inside the cabin of the car from external threats, while internally, the car is completely air-tight to guard against potential gas attacks.
 The car also comes equipped with a blast-resistant chassis and Kevlar-reinforced tyres.

 The Land Rover Range Rover LWB Landaulet is for when the Queen wanted to go places and be seen.
 The custom Range Rover features backwards-opening doors and an open top so they can wave at crowds.
 A royal flag is mounted on the bonnet to set it even further apart, although there aren't many cars to confuse the Landaulet with!
 Features in the vehicle include pure electric mode, which means that car travel up to a single mile using electric.

 The new hybrid version that has been used recently replaced a previous petrol model, which dates back to 2002.
 Under the bonnet is a 3.0-litre turbo diesel engine that can produces around 335bhp.

-The Queen and Prince Philip were lucky enough to receive the first Bentley Bentayga to ever roll off the production line in 2015, with Bentley CEO Wolfgang Dürheimer commenting at the Frankfurt Motor Show that they had "reserved the number one car for her".
+The Queen was lucky enough to receive the first Bentley Bentayga to ever roll off the production line in 2015, with Bentley CEO Wolfgang Dürheimer commenting at the Frankfurt Motor Show that they had "reserved the number one car for her".
 At the time of production, the Bentley Bentayga was the fastest SUV ever produced, and this particular model came equipped with a full list of mod cons fit for a head of state.